lab1092/blender-manual_ja/manual/preferences/input.rst

 .. figure:: /images/Manual-Interface-Configuration-Input-AddDeletePreset.jpg

-Before changing anything in the default configuration, click on the "plus" symbol shown in the picture to add a new :guilabel:`Preset`.
-Blender will ask you to name your new preset after which you can select the :guilabel:`Preset` from the list to edit it.
-If you want to delete your :guilabel:`Preset`, select it from the list and then click the "minus" symbol.
+Before changing anything in the default configuration, click on the "plus" symbol shown in the picture to add a new *Preset*.
+Blender will ask you to name your new preset after which you can select the *Preset* from the list to edit it.
+If you want to delete your *Preset*, select it from the list and then click the "minus" symbol.